When does conversation begin?

 The details differ depending on the situation but the core mindset remains the same: a balanced –not cocky- display of self-confidence along with a positive attitude.
 And keep in mind you’ll need to adjust the proportions of those qualities for different occasions.

-Business settings generally demand a more serious tone.
+Client meetings generally demand a more serious tone.
 At parties liveliness is the norm.
-The atmosphere of a charity gala is a bit of a balance between those two.
+The atmosphere of a networking event is a bit of a balance between the two.

 Of course, understanding how to adapt doesn’t happen overnight.
 This will take practice but it steadily becomes easier.